IMJLA/Export-Permission/docs/en-US/Export-Permission.ps1.md

 ```

 ## DESCRIPTION
-Benefits:
-- Presents complex nested permissions and group memberships in a report that is easy to read
+Present complex nested permissions and group memberships in a report that is easy to read
-- Provides additional information about each account such as Name, Department, Title
+Provide additional information about each account such as Name, Department, Title
-- Multithreaded with caching for fast results
+Multithreaded with caching for fast results
-- Works as a scheduled task
+Works as a scheduled task
-- Works as a custom sensor script for Paessler PRTG Network Monitor (Push sensor recommended due to execution time)
+Works as a custom sensor script for Paessler PRTG Network Monitor (Push sensor recommended due to execution time)

-Supports these scenarios:
+Supports:
 - Local folder paths
 - UNC folder paths
 - DFS folder paths